openflighthpc/flight-control/README.md

 - The `sso_cookie_name` and `sso_uri` keys must be set in `config/environments/*.rb`.
   - `sso_cookie_name` is the name of the cookie that the SSO session will be stored in.
 This must match the cookie name being used by SSO.
   - `sso_uri` is the URI used to reach the SSO server.
 It should be the host and port, _not_ including the path.
+  - `sso_domain` is the domain that the cookie will be created under.
+Again, it should match the SSO server in use.

+A rake task (`rake sso:sync`) and cron schedule item have been created for syncing the user database to the SSO database.
+The `JWT_SECRET` environment variable is required for it to work.
+The sync task will query the SSO database for users, create an SSO user in Control for any that don't already exist, and update any username/email discrepancies locally.

-When a user logs in to Flight Control with SSO credentials for a first time, a user record is created for them in the database.
-This user object should be treated like any 'local' user, in that it can be archived/activated and have user roles created/revoked for it.
+SSO user objects should be treated like any 'local' user, in that it can be archived/activated and have user roles created/revoked for it.

 ### Costs Breakdown